June 2026 · Makeup Tips

 Do I need a 10-step skincare routine for glass skin?

-No. Consistent moisturizing, SPF, and the right makeup base will give you a glass skin finish without an elaborate skincare routine.
+No. Consistent moisturising, SPF, and the right makeup base will give you a glass skin finish without an elaborate skincare routine.
 The skincare underneath should be hydrated, not flawless.

 Can I get glass skin without a highlighter?

 Yes.
-A luminous skin tint on well-moisturized skin gives you a low-key glass skin effect on its own.
-Highlighter amplifies the result, but it isn't mandatory for a natural version of the look.
+A luminous skin tint on well-moisturised skin gives you a low-key glass skin effect on its own.
+The Face Anything Skin Tint is designed for exactly this.
+Highlighter amplifies the result, but it is not mandatory for a natural version of the look.

 Glass skin is a specific version of dewy skin — it has more clarity and luminosity.
-Dewy skin just means any finish that isn't matte.
+Dewy skin just means any finish that is not matte.
 Glass skin has that specific lit-from-within reflective quality.

 Does glass skin work in Indian humidity?